Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 We think than, for nuts and that kind of fruit, dryer don't need to be totally clean, but for other kind of products building have to be really clean.

-We think than, for nuts and that kind of fruit, dryer don't need to be totally clean, but for other kind of products building have to be really clean.

 ![Traditional nuts dryer](https://github.com/Gillou38/Drying-open-source-solution/blob/master/01%20-%20Ideas%20and%20concepts/State%20of%20art%20-%20Picture/Materials%20-%20Stone%20building.jpg)